unicode-org/message-format-wg/spec/formatting.md

 A **_<dfn>fallback value</dfn>_** is the _resolved value_ for
 an _expression_ or _variable_ when that _expression_ or _variable_ fails to resolve.
-It has a string representation that is used for its formatting.
+It contains a string representation that is used for its formatting, and no option values.

 The _resolved value_ of _text_, _literal_, and _markup_ MUST NOT be a _fallback value_.